Non-inner amenability of the Higman-Thompson groups: Introduction

 In \cite{haagerup17}, Haagerup and Olesen proved that $T$ and $V$ are not inner amenable.
 Our main result here is that the same is true of all the Higman--Thompson groups $T_n$ and $V_n$:

 \begin{main:non_inn_am} For all $n\ge 2$, the Higman--Thompson groups $T_n$ and $V_n$ are non-inner amenable. \end{main:non_inn_am}

 The proof in \cite{haagerup17} that $T$ and $V$ are non-inner amenable relies on the so called Thurston model for $T$, as the group of piecewise-$\PSL_2(\Z)$ homeomorphisms of the real projective line; see \cite[Section~3]{haagerup17} and \cite{fossas11} for more details.
-This does not naturally generalize to $T_n$ for $n>2$, and so their proof cannot be straightforwardly adapted to $T_n$ and $V_n$.
-Our strategy here does begin analogously to theirs, by noting that it suffices to find a non-amenable subgroup $H$ of $T_n$ such that the centralizer in $H$ of any non-trivial $\alpha\in V_n$ is amenable (Citation~\ref{cit:subgroup_trick}).
-We construct such an $H$ by applying a version of the Ping-Pong Lemma to carefully chosen elements of $T_n$ (Corollary~\ref{cor:one_fixed}).
-One important tool we use to show that this $H$ works is the description of the centralizer $C_{V_n}(\alpha)$ from \cite{bleak13}.
-When $n=2$, our approach also provides a new proof of Haagerup--Olesen's result.
+This does not generalize to $T_n$ for $n>2$, and so their proof cannot be adapted to $T_n$ and $V_n$.
+Our strategy here has essentially the same first step as theirs: it suffices to find a non-amenable subgroup $H$ of $T_n$ such that the centralizer in $H$ of any non-trivial $\alpha\in V_n$ is amenable (Citation~\ref{cit:subgroup_trick}).
+But without the Thurston model in the $n>2$ case, the rest of their proof has no analog.
+Instead, we construct such an $H$ dynamically, by applying a version of the Ping-Pong Lemma to carefully chosen elements of $T_n$ (Proposition~\ref{prop:one_fixed}), constructed in such a way to ensure the restrictions to certain regions of the circle are contracting.
+One crucial tool we use to show that this $H$ works is the description of the centralizer $C_{V_n}(\alpha)$ from \cite{bleak13}.
+We should mention that when $n=2$ our approach also provides a new proof of Haagerup--Olesen's result, which is arguably an improvement since it is not as beholden to the $T$-specific Thurston model.

 This completes the picture for $T_n$ and $V_n$, and we should remark that there is also a complete picture for $F_n$.
 In \cite{jolissaint98}, Jolissaint proved that Thompson's group $F$ is inner amenable, and Picioroaga proved in \cite{picioroaga06} that all the $F_n$ are inner amenable.
 In fact the group von Neumann algebras $\vNA(F_n)$ of the $F_n$ are all McDuff factors, and so have Property $\Gamma$, which are stronger properties.
-See \cite{bashwinger} for additional examples of generalizations of $F$ yielding McDuff factors, such as the pure braided Thompson group $bF$.
+See \cite{bashwinger23} for additional examples of generalizations of $F$ yielding McDuff factors, such as the pure braided Thompson group $bF$.
 As a remark, the fact that none of the $T_n$ or $V_n$ are inner amenable implies that none of their group von Neumann algebras $\vNA(T_n)$, $\vNA(V_n)$ are McDuff factors, nor do they have Property $\Gamma$.
+We should also point out that amenable groups have all of these properties.

 To summarize, we have the following chain of properties for a (discrete, ICC) group $G$: